nextflow-io/nextflow/docs/tracing.rst

 *********************

 Nextflow can produce an execution tracing report that provides some information for a basic performance analysis of a pipeline execution.
-A more advanced analysis is possible by using the Extrae and Paraver tools integrated with Nextflow.
+A more advanced analysis is possible by using the `Extrae` and `Paraver` tools integrated with Nextflow.

 Execution report
 ===================

-Nextflow creates a execution tracing file that contain some useful information about each process executed in your pipeline script, including: submission time, start time, completion time, cpu and memory used.
+Nextflow creates a execution tracing file that contains some useful information about each process executed in your pipeline script, including: submission time, start time, completion time, cpu and memory used.

 .. warning:: This is an incubating feature.
 It may change in future Nextflow releases.